Endothiodon: History of discovery

-Four main endothiodont genera, Endothiodon, Esoterodon, Endogomphodon, and Emydochampsa, were originally separated under the subfamily Endothiodontinae.
-When E. uniseries was first discovered it was thought to be the type species of the genus Esoterodon.
-In 1964 Cox sorted out all of the taxa of endothiodonts and found that the characters originally separating the four genera were not valid.
-The four genera were grouped into the one genus Endothiodon.
-With originally nine species of Endothiodon, Cox was able to narrow it down to just three species based on skull size and robustness of the lower jaw.
-A fourth species of Endothiodon was found in India that was unique compared to the other three species.
-It had a small size, a single longitudinal ridge on the snout, an elongated pineal foramen situated on a low boss located midway on the intertemporal bar, and a slender dentary symphysis.
+Four main endothiodont genera, Endothiodon, Esoterodon, Endogomphodon, and Emydochampsa, were variably utilised and separated under the subfamily Endothiodontinae.
+Often these genera were based on species originally assigned to Endothiodon, e.g. Endothiodon uniseries, originally named by Owen in 1879, was made the type species of the genus Esoterodon by Seeley in 1894.
+In 1964, Cox comprehensively revised the taxonomy of endothiodonts and found that the characteristics used to separate the four genera were not valid.
+The four genera were thus synonymised under Endothiodon.
+From the original nine South African species attributable to Endothiodon, Cox was also able to narrow down just three species based on skull size and robustness of the lower jaw.
+However, Cox stated this arrangement was provisional, and diagnoses for each species were still inadequate to rule out the three species representing a growth series instead.

+Since Cox's 1964 revision, another new species of Endothiodon was discovered in India and named E. mahalanobisi in 2000, the first species recognised outside of Africa.
+Compared to the other three species, it had a smaller inferred adult size, only a single low longitudinal ridge on the snout, a more elongated pineal foramen situated on a low boss located midway on the intertemporal bar in front of instead of surrounding the pineal foramen, and a slender dentary symphysis.
 Some of these characteristics such as the shape of the pineal foramen and the presence of three longitudinal ridges were thought to be distinguishing characteristics of the genera as a whole, but are now only valid at specific level.
-Another new species was collected in Tanzania in 1963 and is under description.
-It is distinguished from all other specimens based on the lack of a pineal boss and the presence of a pair of tusks lateral to the tooth row.
+Another new species was collected in Tanzania in 1963 and was described in 2015 as E. tolani.
+It is distinguished from other Endothiodon based on the lack of a pineal boss and the presence of a pair of tusks lateral to the tooth row.
+Cox's suggestion that E. uniseries and E. whaitsi were likely synonymous with E. bathystoma was supported by researchers in the 21st century, and were provisionally treated as such.
+In 2024, the taxonomy of Endothiodon was thoroughly revised again by Iyra Maharaj, and formally argued for the three-species concept of Endothiodon including only E. bathystoma, E. mahalanobisi, and E. tolani.